chinapedia/wikipedia.abstract.en/Page/Geneva.md

 Government

-Geneva_city_insignia.gif The Administrative Council (CONSEIL ADMINISTRATIF) constitutes the executive government of the City of Geneva and operates as a collegiate authority.
+The Administrative Council (CONSEIL ADMINISTRATIF) constitutes the executive government of the City of Geneva and operates as a collegiate authority.
 It is composed of five councilors (), each presiding over a department.
 The president of the executive department acts as mayor (_la maire/le maire_).
 In the governmental year 2019–2020, the Administrative Council is presided over by _Madame la maire de Genève_ Sandrine Salerno.
 Departmental tasks, coordination measures and implementation of laws decreed by the Municipal Council are carried out by the Administrative Council.
 Elections for the Administrative Council are held every five years.
 The current term of (_la législature_) is from 1June 2015 to 31May 2020.
 The delegates are elected by means of a system of Majorz.
 The mayor changes each year, while the heads of the other departments are assigned by the collegiate.
 The executive body holds its meetings in the Palais Eynard, near the Parc des Bastions.[24]

 , Geneva's Administrative Council is made up of two representatives of the Social Democratic Party (PS), and one member each of: the Green Party (PES); _Ensemble à Gauche_ (an alliance of left-wing parties); the Swiss Party of Labour; solidaritéS); and the Christian Democratic Party (PDC).
 This gives the left-wing parties four out of the five seats.
 The last election was held on 19April 2015.
 All previous members were re-elected.[25]